jucacrispim/mongomotor/docs/source/index.rst

 Installation
 ============

-To install it using pip:
+To install MongoMotor, use pip:

 .. code-block:: sh